 The perfect place for a cheap snack is Mlinar bakery which is the oldest chain bakery in Croatia.
 They serve a range of vegetarian snacks but our favourite is the spinach and cheese rolled burek.
 These are filled pastries made with thin, flakey pastry with a variety of sweet or savoury fillings.

 Just 12 km from Pula is the quiet village of Ližnjan, we drove there one evening to visit the Cherry Blossom guesthouse.
 This is a very special place as it is a vegetarian hotel, yoga centre and spiritual sanctuary.
-We had a delicious three course vegan meal and then were shown around the guesthouse and the the ‘House of Light’.
-This brand new building has a gorgeous yoga hall, 3 star guesthouse rooms and places to hold seminars. and workshops.
+We had a delicious three course vegan meal and then were shown around the guesthouse and the ‘House of Light’.
+This brand new building has a gorgeous yoga hall, 3 star guesthouse rooms and places to hold seminars and workshops.
 The views of the Adriatic sea and untouched beaches are stunning.

 The food was lovely and the vegetarian chef is really talented and friendly.
 We had a vegetable broth soup, stuffed courgettes with veggie patties, fresh salad and banana and pecan ‘nice cream’.

 Pula city itself is an interesting historic and cultural town with lots to see but the real highlight of the Istrian peninsula are it’s beaches.
 Just a short walk from our apartment was Ambrela beach near the Aquarium and Valsaline beach, next to Hostel Pula.
 The water is so clear and warm with great opportunities for snorkelling.
 We spent one day walking 10 km around the southernmost tip of Istria, which is called the Kamenjak peninsula.
 This wild and rugged coastline has fantastic hiking trails and beautiful stone beaches.

 We had a great holiday in Istria and definitely recommend it to you if you are thinking of visiting!